Main content start

 Gavin Jones

-His three published books explore the power of literature to embody complex social problems and to uncover difficult ideas that often remain hidden in the culture at large.
+His four published monographs explore the power of literature to embody complex social problems and to uncover difficult ideas that often remain hidden in the culture at large.
 His first book, Strange Talk: The Politics of Dialect Literature in Gilded Age America (California 1999) investigates the craze for dialect among post-Civil War American writers, a craze that gave us Mark Twain’s Adventures of Huckleberry Finn and a host of other works that focus on the vernacular varieties of American English, stretching from Maine to Louisiana and beyond.
 Jones shows how this turn to dialect, rather than an act of regional nostalgia, translated cultural anxieties in a nation facing the challenges of increased immigration, urbanization, industrialization, and racial conflict.
 His second book, American Hungers: The Problem of Poverty in U.S. Literature, 1840-1945 (Princeton 2007), turns from culture to society by highlighting the ideological dilemmas created by the persistence of poverty amid American myths of mobility and success.
 Reading writers from Herman Melville in the antebellum era to Richard Wright in the Great Depression, Jones shows how literary discourse became a powerful means to understand the plight of the poor, hence placing poverty at the center of national debates about social justice, citizenship, and minority identity.
 His third book, Failure and the American Writer: A Literary History (Cambridge 2014) moves from the cultural and social concerns of the first two books to focus on the human self, particularly the feelings of personal failure that obsessed many nineteenth-century American authors.
 Jones notes the faltering styles, incoherent characters, and messy endings that run through even the best-known novels, and shows how, through these textual problems, American writers become the great theorists of failure.
 Ranging from Edgar Allan Poe to Sarah Orne Jewett, these writers found ways to translate their own insecurities into complex portrayals of a modern self, one founded in moral fallibility, precarious knowledge, and negative feelings.
+Jones’s most recent book and first single-author study, Reclaiming John Steinbeck: Writing for the Future of Humanity (2023) overturns scholarly views of Steinbeck as a sentimental and nostalgic writer by presenting the Californian author as a timely if problematic thinker about issues ranging from ecological catastrophe to racial injustice and global inequality.

 Contact